 Applying recent work on sandwiching polynomials, our results imply that a $t^{-O(\log 1/\epsilon)}$ -biased distribution fools the above subclasses of DNF formulas.
-This gives pseudorandom generators for randomly chosen DNF with shorter seed length than all previous work.
+This gives pseudorandom generators for these subclasses with shorter seed length than all previous work.